pragdave/earmark/README.md

 Please be aware of one _caveat_ when correcting/improving `README.md`.

-The `README.md` is generated by `Extractly` as mentioned above and therefore contributers shall not modify it directly, but `README.md.eex` and the imported docs instead.
+The `README.md` is generated by `Extractly` as mentioned above and therefore contributors shall not modify it directly, but `README.md.eex` and the imported docs instead.

-Thank you all who have already helped with Earmark, your names are duely noted in [RELEASE.md](RELEASE.md).
+Thank you all who have already helped with Earmark, your names are duly noted in [RELEASE.md](RELEASE.md).

 ## Author